xiao99xiao/CCNStatusItem/ReadMe.md

 ## Requirements

-`CCNStatusItem` was written using ARC and "modern" Objective-C 2.
-At the moment it has only support for OS X 10.10 Yosemite.
+`CCNStatusItem` has been written using ARC and "modern" Objective-C 2.
+It supports OS X 10.10 Yosemite and above.

 ## Contribution